trdroid/Clojure-Examples/Blocks/README.md

 5
 ```

+**Value**

-All the expressions in a block are executed, but only the value of the last expression evaluated is returned.
+All the expressions in a block are executed, but only the value of the last expression evaluated is returned .

 Example